ChrisIsKing/zero-shot-text-classification/README.md

-Below we include command line arguments and example train/eval commands.
+Below we include command line arguments and example train/eval commands for models in our paper.